Logiqx/docker-curator/docs/alpine.md

 #### mysql-client

-mysql-client ~10.4 is used by a few projects:
+mysql-client ~is used by a few projects:

+~10.5

 - logiqx/mysql-client

+~10.4

 - wca-db
-- wca-db (notebook)